faiza-nazeer/CipherVault_Information_Security/README.md

 ## Academic Use

-This project was developed as a final year project demonstration of:
+This project was developed as a semester project demonstration of:
 - Symmetric encryption (AES-128 from scratch)
 - Asymmetric cryptography (RSA-2048 for digital signatures)
 - Key derivation functions (PBKDF2)